 Limited Hot Work

-The GP-01s size and price make it an ideal hands free solution for Limited Hot Work.
-Measuring only four inches tall and weighing only 3.5 ounces, the GP-01 is literally the smallest single gas combustible monitor in the world.
-With a low price and a two year warranty, its also the best value on the market.
-All GP-01s are equipped with a choice of a belt or alligator clip, a wrist strap as well as a protective rubber boot set.
+The GP-03's size and price make it an ideal hands free solution for Limited Hot Work.
+Measuring only 2.6 inches tall and weighing only 2.8 ounces, the GP-03 is literally the smallest single gas combustible monitor in the world.
+With a low price and a two year warranty, it's also the best value on the market.
+All GP-03's are equipped with a rubber protective boot and alligator clip.

 Method 21 for Tanks with Inert Enclosures

 Method 21 is an EPA protocol for monitoring VOC leaks to ensure that those emissions are kept within certain levels to control air pollution.
 The EAGLE is being used extensively at refineries in Northern California to comply with Bay Area Air Quality Management District (BAAQMD) mandated emissions monitoring.
 For refineries that have storage tanks with an inert enclosure, monitoring the inert space for hydrocarbons with an instrument that complies with Method 21 is required.
 RKI has configured an EAGLE specifically for this application.

 The part number for this particular version of the EAGLE is 72-5101RK-11T and is described as an EAGLE with catalytic sensor (ppm/LEL), internal dilution to add fresh air (oxygen) to the catalytic sensor, and a Teflon sample hose to accommodate the heavier hydrocarbon samples.
 The EAGLE has been extensively tested against flame ionization detectors (FIDs), which is the most widely used monitoring technology for Method 21.
 The EAGLE complies with Method 21, is less expensive than an FID, and can be operated for longer periods of time (30 continuous hours on 4 D size alkaline batteries).
 Also an FID cannot be used for this application due to the inert gas background.